brettski/brettski/stacks.md

   - Monitoring
   - Secrets
 - GitHub Actions
-- Bash
-- Git
-- CloudFlare CDN, Workers, WAF
 - Auth0
 - Retool
-- macOS

-## Currently hacking on the side

-Things I'm spending more time on than just "checking out," which is all kinds of stuff all the time.

-- Python
-- Rust
-- Godot
-- Pico-8

-## Things I've used professionally in the past

 - Amazon Web Services
 - PowerShell
 - Hashicorp Packer